 - Class A: All possible efforts will be made to execute all OBs corresponding to the runs in the requested observing Period.
 Approximately the first half (according to the OPC ranking) of the total amount of Service Mode time scheduled on each telescope falls in this class. - Class B: These runs will be executed in the requested observing Period on a best-effort basis.
-Approximately the second half (according to the OPC ranking) of the total amount of Service Mode time scheduled on each telescope falls in this class. - Class C: Filler runs.
-OBs will only be executed if the observing conditions do not permit observations for runs within classes A and B. The "any weather" proposals mentioned in Section 1.1 would fall under this category.
+Approximately the second half (according to the OPC ranking) of the total amount of Service Mode time scheduled on each telescope falls in this class.

+• Class C: Filler runs.
+OBs will only be executed if the observing conditions do not permit observations for runs within classes A and B. The "any weather" proposals mentioned in Section 1.2 would fall under this category.

-For Class A runs that are not completed by the end of Period 100, ESO will decide whether they can be declared "substantially complete", or have to be carried over to the next Period provided that this is technically feasible.
+For Class A runs that are not completed by the end of Period 101, ESO will decide whether they can be declared "substantially complete" or have to be carried over to the next Period, provided that this is technically feasible.
+The PIs of all Class A runs will be informed about their eligibility for carryover one month before the proposal submission deadline for Period 102.
 In general, a Class A run will not be carried over for more than one additional natural visibility Period.
 Class B and C runs will not be carried over.
 Monitoring Programme and ToO runs are by definition Class A regarding priority in execution but they will not be carried over to the following Periods regardless of their completion status.
 As Monitoring Programmes span multiple Periods for the purposes of monitoring individual targets/fields this removes the necessity for the creation of carryover runs.

-Proposers are particularly encouraged to consider their observing strategy and how they can simplify any time constraints are much as possible to increase chances of being scheduled.
-Guidelines on the handling of time-critical OBs are available at the Time critical OB execution policy page.
+Proposers are particularly encouraged to consider their observing strategy and how they can simplify any time constraints as much as possible to increase the chances of their observations being scheduled.
+Guidelines on the handling of time-critical OBs are available at the Time-critical OB execution policy page.